Climate and Political Fact-Checking Research & Development Collaboration

-CLIMATE+TECH is an AI Think-Tank bridging the gap between research and local stakeholders in climate change adaptation, democratizing knowledge using AI technology.
-It stays up-to-date with research and has a focus on Climate.
+CLIMATE+TECH is an AI Think-Tank bridging the gap between research and local stakeholders in climate change adaptation and democratic discourse, democratizing knowledge using AI technology.
+It stays up-to-date with research and has a focus on Climate and Political Claims.

 Our Mission

-CLIMATE+TECH is democratizing climate knowledge through AI technology, creating tools that:
+CLIMATE+TECH is democratizing knowledge through AI technology, creating tools that:

-- Combat Disinformation: Provide journalistic fact checks for political disinformation
+• Combat Disinformation: Provide journalistic fact checks for both climate and political disinformation

 Core Research Team